Punctured groups for exotic fusion systems: Punctured groups over

 Before beginning the proof, we make some remarks.
 The $3$-fusion systems of $Ru$ and $J_4$ are isomorphic.
 For $G = Ru$ and $S$ a Sylow $3$-subgroup of $G$, one has $N_G(Z(S)) \cong 3\#\Aut(A_6)$ \cite[Table~5.3r]{GLS3}, so the punctured group $\L^+$ in Theorem~\ref{T:esclass}(c) is the punctured group of $Ru$ at the prime $3$ (for example, since our theorem tells us that $\L^+$ is uniquely determined by the isomorphism type of $N_{\L^+}(Z)$).
 Using the classification of finite simple groups, this can be shown to be the only punctured group in (b) or (c) that is isomorphic to the punctured group of a finite group.
 For example, when $G = J_4$, one has $N_G(Z(S)) \cong (6M_{22})\cdot 2$.
 The $3$-fusion system of $6M_{22}$ is constrained and isomorphic to that of $3M_{21} = 3L_3(4)$ and also that of $3M_{10}=3(A_6.2)$, where the extension $A_6.2$ is non-split (see \cite[Table~5.3c]{GLS3}).
 If we are in the situation of Theorem~\ref{T:esclass}(c) and $N_{\L^+}(Z(S))$ is an extension of $3L_3(4)$ by a field automorphism, then $N_{\L^+}(Z(S))$ is a section of $N_G(Z(S))$.
 Also, for $G = { }^2F_4(2)'$, the normalizer in $G$ of a subgroup of order $3$ is solvable \cite[Proposition~1.2]{Malle1989}.

-As remarked already above, for $p\in\{2,5,7\}$, there are also saturated fusion systems over $S$, in which all subgroups of order $p$ are conjugate.
-For $p=5$, the only such fusion system is the fusion system of the Thompson sporadic group.
-However, the Thompson group is of local characteristic $5$, and thus its punctured group is just the subcentric linking locality.
-For $p=7$, Ruiz and Viruel discovered three exotic fusion systems of characteristic $7$-type, in which all subgroups of order $7$ are conjugate.
-As our theorem shows, for each of these fusion systems, the subcentric linking locality is the only associated punctured group extending the centric linking system.
+By Lemma~\ref{L:extraspecialFusList}, for $p\in\{2,5,7\}$, there are also saturated fusion systems over $S$, in which all subgroups of order $p$ are conjugate.
+Moreover, for $p=5$, the only such fusion system is the fusion system of the Thompson sporadic group.
+It should be noted here that the Thompson group is of local characteristic $5$, and thus its punctured group is just the subcentric linking locality.
+The three exotic fusion systems at the prime $7$, which were discovered by Ruiz and Viruel, are of characteristic $7$-type.
+As our theorem shows, for each of these fusion systems, the subcentric linking locality is the only associated punctured group extending the centric linking locality.

 We will now start to prove Theorem~\ref{T:p=3interesting} and Theorem~\ref{T:esclass} in a series of lemmas.
 If Hypothesis~\ref{H:extraspecialp3} holds and $\L^+$ is a punctured group over $\F$, then $M_0:=N_{\L^+}(Z)$ is a finite group containing $S$ as a Sylow $p$-subgroup.
 Moreover, $Z$ is normal in $M_0$.
 These properties are preserved if we replace $M_0$ by $M:=M_0/O_{p^\prime}(M_0)$ and identify $S$ with its image in $M$.
 Moreover, we have $O_{p^\prime}(M)=1$.
 We analyze the structure of such a finite group $M$ in the following lemma.
 Most of our arguments are elementary.
 However, for $p\geq 5$, we need the classification of finite simple groups in the form of knowledge about the Schur multipliers of finite simple groups to show in case (b) that $p=3$.

 \begin{lem} Let $M$ be a finite group with a Sylow $p$-subgroup $S\cong p_+^{1+2}$.
 Assume that $Z:=Z(S)$ is normal in $M$ and $O_{p^\prime}(M)=1$.
 Then one of the following holds. \begin{itemize} \item[(a)] $S \norm M$ and $C_M(S)\leq S$, or \item[(b)] $p=3$, $S\leq F^*(M)$, and $F^*(M)$ is quasisimple with $Z(F^*(M)) = Z$. \end{itemize} \end{lem}